A Linear Kernel for Planar Red-Blue Dominating Set: Analysis of the kernel size

-\item Otherwise, assume that $O$ does not contain any blue vertex.
+\item Otherwise, assume first that $O$ does not contain any blue vertex.
 Then the red vertices in $O$ (if any) must be dominated by $v$ or $w$.
-Hence $R_1 \cup O \cup \modifOK{}{\partial(O)}$ is a larger region enclosed by a path of $R_1$ and a path of $R_2$, where $\partial(O)$ denotes the boundary of the open set $O$.
+Hence, since we are assuming that $O$ does not intersect any region of $\Re$, it follows that $R_1 \cup O \cup \partial(O)$ is a larger region enclosed by a path of $R_1$ and a path of $R_2$, where $\partial(O)$ denotes the boundary of the open set $O$.
 We have a contradiction with the maximality of $\Re$.